Selling Your Business – How Good Is Your Succession Plan?

 In fact, succession plans always entail a contemplated change in the ownership when Selling Your Business and management of any business, and having the right elements in your client’s plan can have a huge impact on achieving successful outcomes.
 Here are five elements to consider as you work to meet the specific needs of your clients:

 The first and most critical element is having crystal clarity about the goals of the owners.
 While this sounds easy, it rarely is.
 This is where your client/business owner has many competing goals and a lot of emotion attached to how they are realized.
 For example, I had one client whose only direction before he passed away as CEO of his family owned-company (at a relatively early age) was to make sure his employee “family” was taken care of, since he knew his family members (inactive in the business, but nonetheless, co-owners), would be financially set in any case.
 After his death, the family members seemed to want more for themselves, which made it very tough to retain and care for the employees.
 At least, we had some sort of bull’s eye on the target because without a target it’s pretty difficult to know where or how to aim.
 However, hitting the target can and in this example, did involve maneuvering through some minefields.

 Element #2.
 Willing Seller/Willing Buyer

 Many a parent/entrepreneur has wishful thinking that can span decades about a child or children or key employee who may want to own their business someday.
 Others look forward to having a big company scoop up their enterprise for a premium price or, better yet, take their company public and make a killing.
 Whatever the dream or scheme of the owner(s), ownership changes usually work best when the parties are motivated and onboard, rather than being forced to act under duress.
-Forward-thinking, honest discussions among the prospective buyers and owners along with careful grooming and preparation over time ensures a much better outcome than wishful thinking and rushed decision-making.
+Forward-thinking, honest discussions among the prospective buyers and owners along with careful grooming and preparation over time ensure a much better outcome than wishful thinking and rushed decision-making.

 Element #3.
 A Systematic and Sustainable Business Model